 Manual time clocks can be useful when you need a heavy-duty machine onsite.
 The Acroprint Analog Manual Print Time Clock records months, dates, hours and minutes.
 Clocking in is easy.
 Feed the time card and tap the antimicrobial touch bar to register your presence.
 The machine runs on AC power, specifically 120VAC, 60Hz.
 If you work in an area with limited or no AC power, you can place an order for a battery-operated version.
 The time clock features a rust-resistant case, which makes it last in harsh environments.
 The machine will also be able to handle thousands of print registrations per day.
 The clock face has large, easy-to-read print, sporting a vintage look.
 You will need to adjust it occasionally since it does not account for shorter months or daylight savings.
 Should you encounter problems, the machine comes with a lifetime warranty.

-The 7 Best Time Clocks to Buy for Small Businesses in 2019
+The 7 Best Small Business Time Clocks of 2019